-The confidence interval is plotted in the shaded area in Figs. A1, A2, A3 and A4.
-It appears that there is a strong confidence in our results for the pure-terms (terms (III) and (IV)) of the turbulence breakdown equation (Figs. A1, A2 and A3).
-The cross-terms, in particular term (VII) in the stable case, seem to be less reliable but the results can still be considered satisfying.
+The confidence interval is plotted in the shaded area in Figs. A1-A4.
+It appears that there is a strong confidence in our results for the pure terms - terms (III) and (IV) - of the turbulence breakdown equation (Figs. A1-A3).
+The cross terms, in particular term (VII) in the stable case, seem to be less reliable, but the results can still be considered satisfying.
 However, the confidence interval is more important for the MFOR turbulence, in particular for the stable case (Fig. A4).

 This confidence interval quantifies the uncertainty towards the small-scale turbulence.
-It is thus not surprising that it gets higher values in the stable case (where turbulence is mostly of small scale) and in particular for the turbulence in the MFOR and for the term (VI) which is attributed to the spatial non-homogeneity, and thus to the small-scale variation.
+It is thus not surprising that it gets higher values in the stable case (where turbulence is mostly of small scale) and in particular for the turbulence in the MFOR and for term (VI), which is attributed to the spatial non-homogeneity, and thus to the small-scale variation.
 A higher sampling frequency for the stable case would seemingly improve the reliability of the simulation, but for the two other cases, the sampling at 1 Hz seems suitable.